ChrisRiley3/borderlands_buddy/README.md

 ### Known Bugs:

 * On smaller mobile devices the shopping bag on the navigation bar is pushed below the rest of the links.
     - This causes the navigation bar link to look out of place.
-However this does not show in the developer tool this only shows when you are actually looking on some mobiule devices for example it shows on my iPhone X
+However this does not show in the developer tool this only shows when you are actually looking on some mobile devices for example it shows on my actual iPhone X
       But not on the iPhone X view in developer tools
     - This also causes there to be no margin at the bottom of the homescreen information box.
     - I have already made these links smaller so that on the larger mobile devices they are on the same line i'm afraid that making them even smaller to suit smaller devices will make the links harder to press and may cause users to click other links when trying to press the search bar for example.

+* Also on the weapons detail page where there are no reviews on a weapon a box is being rendered ready to be populated with reviews.

 # Deployment